rich-context-competition/rich-context-book-2019/10-Simple_Extraction_for_Social_Science_Publications-Singapore/10-Simple_Extraction_for_Social_Science_Publications-Singapore.md

 ------- | ----: | ---: | ---:
 Test Set (phase1) | 0.17 | 0.10 | 0.13

 Table [10.6](#user-content-tab_de_test_result) shows dataset extraction performance on test set (phase 1).
 The significant drop from development set result suggests that the test set might have different distribution compare to the training and development set.
 It might also contain dataset citations that are never been seen in training set.
+As mentioned in chapter 5, the test set contains new data source, non-open access journals from Sage publications which are not available in training and development set.
+It would be better to evaluate open access publications and non-open access publications separately so that we can have better understanding on the characteristics on different set.

 #### Research Methods Identification